jkroepke/helm-secrets/README.md

   view          Print chart secrets decrypted edit          Edit chart secrets and ecrypt at the end
 ```
+Any of this command have it's own help

 #### SOPS as alternative usage in shell
 As alternative you can use sops for example for edit just type